 Secretary of CEB and Director of the CEB Secretariat

-Simona Petrova serves as Secretary of CEB.
-She is also Director of the CEB Secretariat, a position she has held since April 2012.
-Prior to joining the CEB, she was a Principal Officer in the Executive Office of the Secretary-General since May 2008.
-In this capacity she has been working as adviser to the Secretary-General on management issues, as well as Chief of Office for the Deputy Chef de Cabinet.
+Prior to joining the CEB Secretariat, she was Principal Officer in the Executive Office of the Secretary-General and adviser to the Secretary-General on management and budget issues, as well as Chief of Office for the Deputy Chef de Cabinet.